changah-song/fluent-fable/frontend/README.md

 - flashcard section ... 🟥

 ## Done

+- change toggle from switch to sliding touchableopacity ✅
+- i don't think it's necessary to call stemming when in translator mode ✅
+    - solved by separation of concerns and better file managing :))

 - file structure much better and readable. good React practice learned
     - learned an Effect is best used and when not